turingschool-examples/backend_mod_1_prework/day_4/questions.md

 1. In your own words, what is the purpose of a method?

-Methods is a type of calculation or measurement performed on a class.
+Methods is a type of calculation or measurement performed on a class attribute.

 1. In the space below, create a method named `hello` that will print `"Sam I am"`.